<img src="https://secure.leadforensics.com/77233.png" alt="" style="display:none;">

 Intro to Sulfur Dioxide Gas

 Sulfur dioxide is a chemical compound belonging to a family of sulfur oxides with the formula SO2.
-Sulfur dioxide is a colorless gas, has an irritating and pungent odor, and is very toxic.
+Sulfur dioxide is a colorless gas, has an irritating, pungent and suffocating odor, and is very toxic.
 As a result, SO2 poses a significant threat in many workplaces.
-Prolonged exposure can lead to breathing difficulties and damage to the respiratory tract.
+Even at low concentrations, prolonged exposure can lead to breathing difficulties and damage to the respiratory tract.
 Additionally, sulfur dioxide is very reactive and often combines with other compounds in the atmosphere.
 These compounds can increase acid rain or haze— both are dangerous to health.

 Gas Characteristics